Analyzing Vy Global Growth (VYGG) and The Competition

-Vy Global Growth (NYSE:VYGG – Get Rating) is one of 681 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Vy Global Growth to similar businesses based on the strength of its analyst recommendations, valuation, risk, earnings, institutional ownership, dividends and profitability.
+Vy Global Growth (NYSE:VYGG – Get Rating) is one of 682 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Vy Global Growth to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, risk, dividends and profitability.

 Earnings and Valuation

-This table compares Vy Global Growth and its rivals gross revenue, earnings per share and valuation.
+This table compares Vy Global Growth and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue